 You can find our report following the results of our initial Covid-19 impact survey (undertaken in May 2020) at vonne.org.uk/news/ne-vcse-sector-covid-19-impact-survey-report-published.

 What we're doing

 VONNE is monitoring the situation with regard to the easing of lockdown measures carefully, and for now, our staff team is continuing to work from home to deliver our services.
 You can contact us by phone as usual on 0191 233 2000 or via email at firstname.lastname@example.org.

 We are using digital technologies to enable us to work.
 Holding virtual staff meetings using Zoom, helping staff to stay connected using Slack, and encouraging staff, where able, to volunteer in their local communities by looking out for their neighbours.

 VONNE is in regular contact with the region's local infrastructure organisations to share information and work together to understand the sector's needs.
-We will be coordinating responses as the situation develops.
+We will be coordinating responses as the ongoing situation develops.

-As so many organisations have had to adapt so quickly to deliver services online, the Safer Culture North East partners have developed the first in a series of bitesize fact sheets to ensure you are still able to keep people safe.
+As so many organisations have had to adapt so quickly to deliver services online, the Safer Culture North East partners have developed a series of bitesize fact sheets to ensure you are still able to keep people safe.
 Find out more on the Safer Culture North East resources and training page.

 Digital service delivery support